monarc-project/MonarcAppBO/README.md

 Web Server Setup
 ----------------

-### PHP CLI Server

-The simplest way to get started if you are using PHP 5.4 or above is to start the internal PHP cli-server in the root directory:

-    php -S 0.0.0.0:8080 -t public/ public/index.php

-This will start the cli-server on port 8080, and bind it to all network interfaces.

-Note: The built-in CLI server is *for development only*.

 ### Apache Setup

-To setup apache, setup a virtual host to point to the public/ directory of the project and you should be ready to go!
+To setup Apache, setup a virtual host to point to the public/ directory of the project and you should be ready to go!
 It should look something like below:

     <VirtualHost 0.0.0.0:80>